Right now, my goal in life is to make the 30 under 30 list.

 In a telling sign, all that was left in its place was a sad and empty case of Budweiser.

 Now it was 10 at night and we had nowhere to sleep.
-Of course, this was a long weekend trip because it was a national holiday in the UAE, so a lot of the hotels in the city were booked full or only available for hundreds of dollars more than their usual price.
+Of course, this was a long weekend trip because it was National Day, the biggest holiday in the UAE, so a lot of the hotels in the city were booked full or only available for hundreds of dollars more than their usual price.

 We decided to do what any dumb person would do in this situation and make the long trip back to our apartment in Abu Dhabi overnight.